 ‘Aletsch forests are threatened by climate change and bark beetles, but not immediately’.
 11 September 2020.
 Web24news (LINK). ““Experts believe that the protection function of the Griewald forest will be able to be maintained for another 10 to 20 years,” notes the State of Valais.
 It must be rejuvenated with “the widest possible range of tree species adapted to the climate.
 And if the forest could no longer fulfil its function of protection for the population and the infrastructures, the municipalities, with the financial support of the Confederation and the canton, would have the time to plan and build adequate protection works,” assures the canton.
 “To improve forest protection, the township is also putting pressure on deer, in particular with greater hunting of females.”

 Aletsch Arena summer season lasts till 24 October.
-You can catch a whole range of indigenous activities in the region (all links in German): Cows come down in a parade from their mountain summer pastures home to Fiesch on 18 September.
-Swiss national night orienteering championship, Bettmeralp, 24-26 September.
-Riederalp park’s autumn festival with bike races, minigolf and frisbee golf, 25 September.
-Rollibocktrophy in Fiesch, described as a Fly and Hike event with paragliding, 9 October.
-Dinosaur trail trip and workshop, Fieschertal, 23-24 October.
+You could have caught a whole range of indigenous activities in the region (all links in German): Cows came down in a parade from their mountain summer pastures home to Fiesch on 18 September.
+The Swiss national night orienteering championship took place in Bettmeralp on 24-26 September.
+Riederalp park’s autumn festival with bike races, minigolf and frisbee golf was held on 25 September.
+Rollibocktrophy in Fiesch, described as a Fly and Hike event with paragliding was scheduled for 9 October.
+A Dinosaur trail trip and workshop was organized in Fieschertal for 23-24 October.

-When the Nobel Prize Committee Rejected The Lord of the Rings: Tolkien “Has Not Measured Up to Storytelling of the Highest Quality” (1961). openculture.com, 22 September 2021 (LINK).
+The Nobel Prize Committee Rejected The Lord of the Rings for an award: Tolkien “Has Not Measured Up to Storytelling of the Highest Quality” (1961). openculture.com, 22 September 2021 (LINK).